 - Preparing a workshop on her books and methods for the Dangerous Oral Histories Conference in Belfast in June 2018, and a presentation for the American Oral History Association conference in Montreal in October.

 - Giving a conference presentation in Minneapolis on her recent book for Routledge, Practicing oral history to improve public policies and programs

 - Buying a writers' retreat centre nestled between the Bordeaux vineyards and forest, to share with like-minded writers and thinkers

 - Dr. Mathew Staunton, book-making specialist at the Sorbonne University in Paris and editor of Onslaught Press, Oxford, producing a beautiful private collectors' edition of Hoffman's book Savoir faire des Anciens - Un village des Corbieres Maritimes, hier et demain

 - Ethnographic research in Ireland and the Irish-American USA on Catholic ritual practices around the body, home and landscape.
 A transnational study between rural Irish villagers and their Irish-American descendants.
 Explores the place of religions in the multi-cultural, secular twenty-first century, building on work funded by Cambridge University and the University of Notre Dame, USA.

 - The publication of Gooseworld, (click on Gooseworld to read the text) - an eco-poem by Hoffman to mark the 10th anniversary of The Goose, A journal of arts, environment and culture in Canada (click here to browse this interesting journal).

-  - Moving offices! (see below for photos) The Big Picture office is moving from the Mediterranean coast of Southern France to near its Atlantic coast, among the Bordeaux vineyards.
+- Moving offices! (see below for photos) The Big Picture office is moving from France's Mediterranean coast to near its Atlantic coast, among the Bordeaux vineyards.
 Information and photos will be on here soon about the writers' retreat accommodation on the land of the new property.